 The Rise of Anti-smoking Movements

-Before government intervention, anti-smoking efforts were led by non-profit organizations such as the American Cancer Society and the American Lung Association.
-As early as 1961, the president of the American Cancer Society, along with presidents of the National Tuberculosis Association (later the American Lung Association) and others, issued a letter urging President Kennedy to create a commission on the health hazards of smoking.
-The landmark 1964 report Smoking and Health, Report of the Advisory Committee to the Surgeon General of the Public Health Service was the result.
-The National Tuberculosis Association issued a warning linking cigarette smoking and lung cancer in 1960, and introduced the “Kick the Habit” campaign in 1970.
+Multiple studies linked smoking to lung cancer in the late 1940s and 1950s.
+The medical community fiercely debated how and why smoking caused cancer in some people but not others.
+Before government intervention, anti-smoking efforts were led by non-profit organizations such as the American Cancer Society and the American Lung Association, both concerned with the rapid increase of lung cancer.
+As early as 1961, the president of the American Cancer Society, along with presidents of the National Tuberculosis Association (later the American Lung Association) and others, issued a letter urging President Kennedy to create a commission that would investigate the health hazards of smoking.
+The 1964 landmark report Smoking and Health: Report of the Advisory Committee to the Surgeon General of the Public Health Service was the result.
 Since the 1970s, anti-smoking groups have targeted smoking in the workplace, in public places, and at home.